Get $50 Off Your Travel Trailer Rental!

-And don't just pay attention to dry weight.
+And don’t just pay attention to dry weight.
 The dry weight is how much a trailer weighs completely empty (i.e. no water, clothes, etc.).
 Pay attention instead to the gross weight, or the weight of the trailer when fully loaded before you find the perfect RV rental!

 Travel Trailer Rental Prices

-How much does it cost to rent a travel trailer?
+How much does it cost to rent a travel trailer per night?

 We recently partnered with Outdoorsy and did a study to find out how much it costs to rent an RV.
-We found that, on average across the US, travel trailer rentals cost between $50 to $125 per night to rent.
+We found that, on average across the US, RV rentals cost between $50 to $125 per night to rent.

 Of course, the longer you rent for the cheaper you can find rentals for.
 Monthly RV rentals can be found for $50 per night or less, and you can always negotiate down from there.